dtingg/hotel/design-activity.md

 - Do these refactors improve the clarity of your code?
   **Yes, I think some of my suggestions will help improve the clarity of my code.**
 - Do you still agree with your previous assessment, or could your refactor be further improved?
-  **Generally, I agree with my previous assessment.
-I made a few minor changes.
-There were a few things I re-evaluated, but ultimately decided against doing them.**
+  **Generally, I agree with my previous assessment and I made several changes.
+There were a few things I re-evaluated, but ultimately decided against changing them.**

 ### Activity